 Some Editorial Workflow Tools to Try Out

-As you might suspect, there is some great technology out there that can help you solve your editorial workflow puzzle.
+As you might suspect, there is some great editorial workflow management software and tools in the market that can help you solve your editorial workflow puzzle.

 Here are some tools we recommend you check out: